gryphius/pycyborg/README.md

 Run "identify.py" to activate all cyborg gaming lights and print out some information (position, intensity)

-A boblight (http://code.google.com/p/boblight/) is available.
+A boblight interface (http://code.google.com/p/boblight/) is available.
 Sample configuration in doc/boblight.conf, adapt path to boblight.py